luised94/lab_utils/next_generation_sequencing/NGS_Manual.md

 - **Notes**: URL is hardcoded into the script.
 For some reason, downloading from the url did not work when using curl from the command line, which is why I had to use the R curl package.
 Still need to process the files into a similar format to use them in categorical and track plotting analysis.

 ### 003_fastqProcessing
+Scripts to perform processing and align fastq files.

 #### 000_consolidateFastq.sh
 - **Purpose**: Concatenate files if BMC provides them as two separate fastq files.
 - **Input**: Fastq files from a BMC sequencing run and directory to process.